QuTech-Delft/cQASM-spec/docs/language_specification/instructions/gates.md

 It is possible to pass multiple qubits as an argument to a single-qubit gate, by making use of the single-gate-multi-qubit (SGMQ) notation.
 The single-qubit gate will then be applied to each qubit, respectively.

+!!! note

+    SGMQ notation does not imply that the gates are, necessarily, executed in parallel on the target device.
+    SGMQ notation is nothing other than _syntactic sugar_, whereby a series of instruction statements can be written as one.
+    Moreover, SGMQ notation should not be confused with multiple-qubit gates, _e.g._, `X q[0,1]` means `X q[0]; X q[1]`, and does not represent the 2-qubit gate statement `XX q[0], q[1]`.
+    Note that the latter 2-qubit gate `XX` is currently not supported by the cQASM language, see the [standard gate set](gates.md#standard-gate-set) below.

 If the name of the qubit register is `q`, then the following can be passed as an argument to the single-qubit gate:

 - the whole qubit register `q`;